shilad/wikibrain/tutorial/spatial.md

 # Spatial
 To intialize the spatial data, you should have [PostGIS](http://postgis.net/install) installed.
 The library was tested on Postgres 9.3.4 with PostGIS 2.12 on Mac OS X.

+The easiest way to import the data needed by the spatial components is to click the "spatial" box in the graphical loader tool.
+However, you can also configure and initialize the spatial components manually.

 After installing PostGIS, create a new database, connect to the new database and run the following SQL to enable spatial support:

 Then, go to your configuration file and configure the settings corresponding to your PostGIS settings.
 For example: